OktawiaMil/random_ilr_thesis/README.md

 1. Clone the repository.
 2. Open the project in your preffered IDE.
+3. Open the `.RProj` file.
-3. Run `renv::restore()`.
+4. Run `renv::restore()`.
 This will restore the environment needed to reproduce the analysis done in this project.

 ### Running the Pipeline